-Before I start digging into the topic, let me comprehend the foreword.
+Before I start digging into the main topic, let me comprehend the foreword.
 When the application is under execution, the end user mainly utilizes the ‘CRUD’ operations facilitated by the DB Tool.

 C: Create – When user ‘Save’ any new transaction, ‘Create’ operation is performed.